Nar Phu Valley Trekking | 19 Days

 Overnight at the hotel, and breakfast is included

-• 5Trek from Koto (2600 M) To Meta (3,560 M) Duration: 5 - 6 Hours.in the morning, we register our restricted area permit at the police check post.
-Then we trek through the riverbank of Soti Khola again, through wonderful pine forests, streams, and suspension, and reach Dharmasala.
+• 5Trek from Koto (2,600 M) to Meta (3,560 M) Duration: 5 - 6 Hours.in the morning, we register our restricted area permit at the police checkpoint.
+Then we trek through the riverbank of Soti Khola again, through wonderful pine forests, streams, and suspension bridges, and reach Dharmasala.
 We have our packed lunch on the way.
 We then continue the trek through forests and ascend steeply towards Meta village.
 Finally, we arrive on the Tibetan Plateau, where we have a very good view of Annapurna II and Lamjung Himal.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

 • 7Exploration and Acclimatization Day at Phu Gaon.Today is the scheduled acclimatization day whereby we are suggested to rest and get acclimatized with the altitude.
 As we are in the Lost/Hidden Valley, we can explore the culture, natural diversity, and religious practices of the ethnic groups like Lama, Gurung, and Ghale in here.
 Besides this, we can trace out how people make their survival depending on agriculture, animal breeding, and seasonal migrations in such a remote location or in the hidden valley.
 It is also the day for us to explore the Tashi Lakhang Monastery—the old Buddhist monastery listed as one of the 108 world’s great Buddhist monasteries in the world; it is supposed to be the last monastery constructed by Karmapa Rinpoche.
 Apart from exploring the cultural avenues of the lost valley, the valley also offers us a great view of Himlung Himal and other snow peaks in the region.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner, Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

 • 9Exploration and Acclimatization Day at Nar Nar Village.This is the second scheduled acclimatization/rest day for this trek.
 We spend the day taking a day hike nearby and explore Nar village and have a close look over the local culture and lifestyle.
 We also prepare for the trek the next day.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

 • 12Acclimatization Rest Day at Manang (3,519 M).We will be acclimatizing on this day.
 However, we will remain busy throughout the day exploring Manang village.
 In the morning, we will visit Gangapurna & Ice Lakes and spend the rest of the day soaking in the magnificent views of Annapurna III, Tilicho, Pisang, and Chulu Peaks.
 In the afternoon, we may visit the Himalayan Rescue Association in Vraja village, where we will be briefed about acute mountain sickness, its symptoms, and prevention methods.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

-Overnight at Teahouse, Breakfast, Lunch, and Dinner Included
+Overnight at a guesthouse or teahouse, with Breakfast, Lunch, and dinner included.

 Overnight at the hotel, and breakfast is included.